-Marshall Gold Discovery Park is an idyllic park situated along California’s historic Highway 49 and straddling the South Fork of the American River, is the birthplace of the Gold Rush.
+Marshall Gold Discovery Park is an idyllic park situated along California’s historic Highway 49, and straddling the South Fork of the American River is the birthplace of the Gold Rush.

-The place that put California on the map.
 Located in present-day Coloma California, Marshall Gold Discovery State Historic Park is one of the most significant historic sites in the United States today, preserving a living portrait of the story that unfolded into “Yellow Fever.”

-Appropriately named after James W. Marshall, whose discovery of gold in 1848 while building a sawmill for a fellow named John Sutter led to the greatest mass movement of people in US history, the park represents the period from 1847 through 1852 but also shows the growth of the town of Coloma.
+Appropriately named after James W. Marshall, whose discovery of gold in 1848 while building a sawmill for a fellow named John Sutter led to the most significant mass movement of people in US history, the park represents the period from 1847 through 1852 but also shows the growth of the town of Coloma.

-History buffs, as well as an outdoor enthusiast, will enjoy hikes and picnics under the riparian oak woodlands overlooking the beautiful river canyon, along with exploring various displays ranging from a gold miners cabin to a Chinese general store to a replica of Sutter’s Mill where the park provides daily interpretive programs.
+History buffs, as well as an outdoor enthusiast, will enjoy hikes and picnics under the riparian oak woodlands overlooking the beautiful river canyon.
+Along with exploring various displays ranging from a gold miners cabin to a Chinese general store to a replica of Sutter’s Mill where the park provides daily interpretive programs.

-Throughout the year, visitors can also participate in special events, exhibits and “Live History Days.”
+Throughout the year, visitors can also participate in special events, exhibits, and “Live History Days.”

 The best place to start your adventure is at the visitor center and museum where you can learn the stories of Sutter and Marshall, and how the discovery of gold would change their lives and the lives of hundreds of thousands of people from that day to the present.